ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
 It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

 ---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** December 14, 2025

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---

+## ChIP-Seq (Chromatin Immunoprecipitation) (Epigenomics)
+**Date:** November 23, 2025

+ChIP-Seq is used to analyze protein-DNA interactions.
+It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

+---

+## AlphaFold2 pLDDT Metric (Structural Biology)
+**Date:** May 30, 2026

+Predicted Local Distance Difference Test (pLDDT) is the per-residue confidence metric computed by AlphaFold2.
+Scores >= 90 indicate very high confidence (accurate side chains), while scores < 50 indicate disordered regions.

+---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** April 08, 2026

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---

+## Phred Quality Score (Genomics)
+**Date:** November 04, 2025

+A Phred quality score (Q) measures the base-calling error probability.
+Q = -10 * log10(P), where P is the probability of an incorrect call.
+A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** January 27, 2026

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## Jukes-Cantor (JC69) Distance Model (Molecular Evolution)
+**Date:** July 03, 2025

+The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
+The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

+---

+## BLAST (Basic Local Alignment Search Tool) (Sequence Alignment)
+**Date:** April 07, 2026

+BLAST is a heuristic algorithm for searching sequence databases.
+It finds short seed matches (words) and extends them to find High-scoring Segment Pairs (HSPs), trading absolute mathematical optimality for immense search speed.

+---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** November 02, 2025

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---